leinonen/go-lisp/docs/operations.md

 #f                                ; Boolean false
 ```

 This reference covers all the core operations available in the Lisp interpreter.
-For more examples and advanced usage patterns, see the [Examples Guide](examples.md) and the various library documentation files.
+For more examples and advanced usage patterns, see the [Examples Guide](examples.md), [Mathematical Functions](mathematical_functions.md), and the various library documentation files.